rocrill/hangman/README.md

 Hangman is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

-Users can try to beat the computer by guessing letters in the randomly generated word, based on the number of letters in the word.
-Players have a limited number of wrong guesses they can make before the hangman Ascii diagram is complete, at which point the game ends.
+Users try to win the game by guessing the letters in the randomly generated word, based on the number of letters in the word.
+Players have a limited number of wrong guesses they can make before the hangman ASCII diagram is complete, at which point the game ends.

 [Here is the live version of my project.](https://hangman-rc.herokuapp.com/)